Skip to main content

 • multimedia evidence,

-• optional collaboration mentions,
+• optional collaboration mentions.

-Task finish example A
+Task finish example - protocol

-Task finish example B
+Task finish example - final note

 5.4 Material During Task